snail-boi/phone-utils/README.md

   - Send basic YouTube download commands to YTdnlis `*DEVONLY*`
   - Send a mouse movement to wake up the PC from sleep `*DEVONLY*`
   - Textbox under the current device reflects media playing instead of the active app `*DEVONLY*`

+## License

+This software is provided under a **read-only, view-only license**:

+- You may **view the source code** in this repository.
+- You may **run the compiled binaries** for personal, non-commercial purposes.
+- You may **not copy, modify, redistribute, or create derivative works** from the source code or binaries without explicit written permission.
+- You may not decompile or reverse-engineer the binaries beyond normal usage.

+See [LICENSE.txt](LICENSE.txt) for full license terms.